uias/Pageboy/README.md

 ## ⚡️ Other Extras

-- `reloadPages()` - Reload the view controllers in the page view controller.
+- `reloadData()` - Reload the view controllers in the page view controller.
 (Reloads the data source).
 - `.navigationOrientation` - Whether to orientate the pages horizontally or vertically.
 - `.currentViewController` - The currently visible view controller if it exists.
 - `.currentPosition` - The exact current relative position of the page view controller.